dotnet/csharplang/proposals/csharp-9.0/function-pointers.md

 The default calling convention will be `managed`.
 Unmanaged calling conventions can by specified by putting an `unmanaged` keyword afer the `delegate*` syntax, which will use the runtime platform default.
-Specific unmanaged conventions can then be specified in brackets to the `unmanaged` keyword by specifying any type starting with `CallConv` in the `System.Runtime.CompilerServices` namespace.
+Specific unmanaged conventions can then be specified in brackets to the `unmanaged` keyword by specifying any type starting with `CallConv` in the `System.Runtime.CompilerServices` namespace, leaving off the `CallConv` prefix.
 These types must come from the program's core library, and the set of valid combinations is platform-dependent.

 ``` csharp
 //This method has a managed calling convention.
 This is the same as leaving the managed keyword off.